Managing MySQL users

 max-questions-per-hour

-: Maximum number of queries per hour.max-updates-per-hour
+: Maximum number of requests per hour.max-updates-per-hour

 : Maximum number ofUPDATE

-queries per hour.max-connections-per-hour
+requests per hour.max-connections-per-hour

 : Maximum number of connections per hour.max-user-connections